brainsmoke/esp32leddriver/README.md

-# LED Driver based on an ESP32 with PSRAM + an STM32F0XX
+# LED Driver for 3D sculptures based on an ESP32 with PSRAM + an STM32F0XX

 <img src="img/driver.jpg" width="512">